 Soundness: The aggregates should be sound that means it should have the ability to resist excessive change in volume due to change in physical conditions.

 Thermal expansion: This affects the durability of concrete, especially under rapid temperature changes.

-The aggregate types have little effect on flexural strength; however, other researchers claim that higher strength coarse aggregates produce more flexural strength than low strength aggregates.
+The types of aggregates have little effect on flexural strength, however other researchers claim that higher strength coarse aggregates produce more flexural strength than low strength aggregates.